 This OLED uses the SSD1351 driver chip, which manages the display.
 You can talk to the driver chip using 4-wire write-only SPI (clock, data, chip select, data/command and an optional reset pin).
 Included on the fully assembled breakout is the OLED display and a small boost converter (required for providing 12V to the OLED) and a microSD card holder.
 This design includes built-in logic level shifting so you can use it with 3-5VDC power and logic levels.
 Our example code shows how to read a bitmap from the uSD card and display it all via SPI.

 Of course, we wouldn't just leave you with a datasheet and a "good luck!" - we've written a full open source graphics library that can draw pixels, lines, rectangles, circles, text and bitmaps as well as example code.
-The code is written for Arduino but can be easily ported to your favorite microcontroller!
-We do not have a detailed wiring tutorial at this time, but if you follow the example code wiring it should work just fine.
+The code is written for Arduino but can be easily ported to your favorite microcontroller.
+Check out the tutorial we have for both this and the 1.5" version of the OLED for wiring diagram, code, and more!

 OLED Breakout Board - 16-bit Color 1.27" w/microSD holder (14:20)